ansys/pyfluent/doc/source/user_guide/models.rst

 Solver TUI Commands
 -------------------
-The following examples demonstrate how you can define some models using :ref:`ref_solver_tui_commands`:
+The following examples demonstrate how you can define models using :ref:`ref_solver_tui_commands`:

 Enabling Energy Model
 ~~~~~~~~~~~~~~~~~~~~~